cmhello/wpkj-alipay-gateway-for-fluentcart/readme.txt

 == Description ==

-WPKJ FluentCart Alipay Payment is a feature-rich, enterprise-grade payment gateway that seamlessly integrates Alipay with FluentCart.
+WPKJ Alipay Gateway for FluentCart is a feature-rich, enterprise-grade payment gateway that seamlessly integrates Alipay with FluentCart.
 It intelligently detects user environments and automatically selects the optimal payment interface for the best user experience.

 = Key Features =